-- the rationale for calculating FMRL{corr} (description of which criteria in Table 2.7.1 have been met); - the methods used to calculate FMRL{corr}; in case a model is used, it is good practice to document the implementation of the model following the criteria listed in Annex I of IPCC (2010d); and - results (i.e. the FMRL{corr}) and discussion of the differences between FMRL{corr} and FMRL; for this purpose, it is good practice to report a comparison of recalculated estimates with previous estimates, e.g. as shown in Table 2.7.2 and if possible also as a graphical plot showing the temporal dynamics of the estimates underlying FMRL{corr} and FMRL.
+- Rationale for calculating FMRL{corr} (description of which criteria in Table 2.7.1 have been met); - Methods used to calculate FMRL{corr}.
+In case a model is used, it is good practice to document the implementation of the model following the criteria listed in the Annex I of the IPCC Expert Meeting Report on the Use of Models in GHG Inventories (IPCC, 2010); - Results (i.e. the FMRL{corr}) and discussion of the differences between FMRL{corr} and FMRL.
+For this purpose, it is good practice to report a comparison of recalculated estimates with previous estimates, e.g., as shown in Table 2.7.2 and if possible also as a graphical plot showing the temporal dynamics of the estimates underlying FMRL{corr} and FMRL.

-TABLE 2.7.2 EXAMPLE OF SUMMARY TABLE WHEN PERFORMING A TECHNICAL CORRECTION FOR A SINGLE YEAR Emissions and removals FMRL -10,000 [Gg yr -1] FMRL {corr} -10,500 [Gg yr -1] Difference in per cent =100•[(FMRL {corr} - FMRL)/FMRL] % 5% Technical Correction= FMRL {corr} - FMRL -500 [Gg yr -1] FM reported during the commitment period -12,000 [Gg yr -1] Accounting Parameter = reported FM - (FMRL + Technical Correction) -1,500 [Gg yr -1]
+Table 2.7.2 Example of summary table when performing a Technical Correction for a single year Emissions and Removals FMRL -10,000 [Gg yr -1] FMRL {corr} -10,500 [Gg yr -1] Difference in per cent =100•[(FMRL {corr} -FMRL)/FMRL] % 5% Technical Correction= FMRL {corr} - FMRL -500 [Gg yr -1] FM reported during the commitment period -12,000 [Gg yr -1] Accounting Parameter = reported FM - (FMRL + Technical Correction) -1,500 [Gg yr -1]

-2.7.6.3 WHEN TO APPLY A TECHNICAL CORRECTION
+2.7.6.3 WHEN TO APPLY TECHNICAL CORRECTION